DCN - Computer Network Toplogies

-All hosts in star topology are connected to a central device, known as Hub device, using a point-to-point connection.
-That is, there exists a point to point connection between hosts and Hub.
-The hub device can be Layer-1 device (Hub / repeater) or Layer-2 device (Switch / Bridge) or Layer-3 device (Router / Gateway).
+All hosts in Star topology are connected to a central device, known as hub device, using a point-to-point connection.
+That is, there exists a point to point connection between hosts and hub.
+The hub device can be any of the following:

 Hosts in Mesh topology also work as relay for other hosts which do not have direct point-to-point links.
-Mesh technology comes into two flavors:
+Mesh technology comes into two types:

 - Full Mesh: All hosts have a point-to-point connection to every other host in the network.
-Thus for every new host n(n-1)/2 cables (connection) are required.
+Thus for every new host n(n-1)/2 connections are required.
 It provides the most reliable network structure among all network topologies.

 - Partially Mesh: Not all hosts have point-to-point connection to every other host.
 Hosts connect to each other in some arbitrarily fashion.
-This topology exists where we need to provide reliability to some host whereas others are not as such necessary.
+This topology exists where we need to provide reliability to some hosts out of all.

 This topology divides the network in to multiple levels/layers of network.
 Mainly in LANs, a network is bifurcated into three types of network devices.
-The lowest most is access-layer where user’s computer are attached.
+The lowermost is access-layer where computers are attached.
 The middle layer is known as distribution layer, which works as mediator between upper layer and lower layer.
-The highest most layer is known as Core layer, and is central point of the network, i.e. root of the tree from which all nodes fork.
+The highest layer is known as core layer, and is central point of the network, i.e. root of the tree from which all nodes fork.